 It is especially risky for a candidate to wait until the end of the process to flag serious hesitations.
 Yazbak shared, “Employers should get a sense of candidates’ potential deal-breakers along the way and learn about individuals’ expectations and concerns during the interview process.
 They, in return, should also be clear about concerns they have about candidates, especially experience gaps or other issues that might put them out of the running.
 This way, candidates won’t be surprised if and when they are turned down for the job.”

-Karen DeMay, executive search and talent development consultant at Viewcrest Advisors, added, “There are specific questions you can ask to get these issues out in the open.
+Karen DeMay, nonprofit executive search and talent development consultant at Viewcrest Advisors, added, “There are specific questions you can ask to get these issues out in the open.
 Candidates can ask, ‘Are there concerns you have about me or my experience that make you question whether I’m right for the role?’
 Organizations can ask, ‘Do you need any clarification about the role or what it would be like to work here?
 Are there any specific questions or concerns on your mind?’”

 Most offers contain negotiable terms.
 Employers should share the salary range for the role in the first conversation with a candidate; in fact, we require clients to list the range in the position description in alignment with equitable practices and many state laws.
 By having this conversation early, major negotiating points should have already surfaced.